 It’s not quite a resolution of the paradox, but you could identify the barber as the person who is perpetually raising a razor to his chin and then setting it down!

 Various solutions to these paradoxes have been proposed and debated.
 Some believe the problem lies in the use of models which, by definition, are imprecise.
-Others believe the problems runs deeper and our very rules of logic are flawed.
+Others believe the problems runs deeper and our very rules of logic and inference are flawed.
 Still others would say that all communication is relative and hence the problem is with absolute concepts such as “all” or “blue”.
 Some would like to isolate and contain problem elements, believing order could be maintained elsewhere.

 We could chart these competing ideas but, starting in the late 1920s, Kurt Gödel and subsequent researchers established the futility of seeking meaningful mathematical systems that are devoid of paradoxes.
 Indeed, one could claim that the power of mathematics is intrinsically tied in with its paradoxes.